Next week I will be publishing on my web-site and

 of art for children, and she hosted several arts festivals for

+children from throughout the state.
 The children’s books could well have been associated with

 those festivals -- an expense that would be allowed from the